When should I thaw my turkey? - NewsBreak

 Allow 30 minutes of cold-water thawing for every pound of bird, so a 16-pound turkey will require around 8 hours to thaw.
 The turkey will need to be cooked immediately upon thawing.

-For help determining how long to thaw your bird, check out Butterball’s “How Long to Thaw?” calculator available for both refrigerator and water thawing methods.Thanksgiving 2021: Talking turkey about vaccination etiquette
+For help determining how long to thaw your bird, check out Butterball’s “How Long to Thaw?” calculator available for both refrigerator and water thawing methods.Don’t feel like cooking this Thanksgiving?
+These restaurants are offering complete pre-cooked feasts to-go

 While microwave thawing is a USDA-approved method, you should check your microwave’s owner’s manual to determine if your bird will fit.